 Topics include Neolithic culture in the Aegean, Bronze Age Minoan & Mycenaean civilization, the Late Bronze Age international system, the historicity of the Trojan War, and early Iron Age Greece.

-Topics include the polis (“city-state”), Greek-Persian interactions, the society and culture of classical Greece, the Peloponnesian War, and the rise of Macedon.
+Topics include the polis (“city-state”), Greek-Persian interactions, the society and culture of classical Greece, and the Peloponnesian War.

-Ancient Persia from Cyrus to Alexander.
 Topics include the development of Achaemenid imperialism, economic and social history of the empire, art and architecture, and cultural interactions amongst Persians, Greeks, and others.
-Next offered in Winter 2023.
+Next offered in 2025-26, probably Fall 2025.

 • History 111R: Research Seminar in Ancient History